Now booking for weddings and events in 2026, 2027 & 2028

 Yes.
 Direct-to-artist booking ensures personal communication, simple planning and the best available rates.

-What kind of packages do wedding singers offer?
+What packages do you offer?

-What type of music can you perform at weddings?
+What type of music do you perform?

 I have a versatile repertoire covering everything from classic wedding favourites to current chart hits, but I've found acoustic versions of well-known songs to be popular with couples and guests.
 I can tailor my song selections to match your preferences and the mood of your event, whether you want romantic ballads for your ceremony or a more upbeat vibe for later in the day.